Giant, 82-year-old oak tree in Omaha falls during storm

 They were wrong.

-The huge oak, estimated by homeowner Charlie Agulla to be between 100- to 150-feet tall, silently toppled in last Saturday morning's hurricane-force winds.
+The huge oak, estimated by homeowner Charlie Agulla to be between 100 and 150 feet tall, silently toppled in last Saturday morning’s hurricane-force winds.

 “I didn’t even know it happened, and I was awake,” Agulla said.